gamblevore/speedie/Documentation/isms.md

     "${x.strsize} ${x2.strsize} ${x3.strsize}" // prints: "1024 2MB 1.5MB"

  <small>_(We reject the utterly retarded ISO kibble-bytes.
-We are proudly believe that 1024 is a kilobyte, and that everyone at ISO is a freaking moron who does not understand programming.)_</small>
+We are proudly believe that 1024 bytes is a kilobyte, and that everyone at ISO is a freaking moron who does not understand programming.)_</small>

 ---
 ### Parsing